CoreOptd/Madness-Server-Guide/README.md

 ![image](https://github.com/CoreOptd/Madness-Server-Guide/assets/95182007/b2e09966-7b02-4857-8edc-72131fc9147f)

 ### STEP 3
-Open the exe folder you just downloaded to initiate.
+Open the .exe folder you just downloaded to start the installing process.

 On the first page choose your language(if you prefer) and then click next on the bottom right corner.

 On the second page you can change the destination of the app or continue with the given destination, and then check the "I have read and accept the Terms and Privacy Policy".
 After that click next on the bottom right corner.

 It should begin to install the app now.

 ### STEP 4